Learn something new every day

-Pennsylvania's official title is the Commonwealth of Pennsylvania.
-The title of "commonwealth" quite literally means "for the common weal," or for the good of all the people.
-The state motto of Pennsylvania and reflects the desire for the people to work together as a whole using the values of virtue, liberty and independence.
-A neighboring state, Delaware, has a state motto that is nearly identical: "Liberty and Independence."
+The Commonwealth of Pennsylvania is still the state’s official name.
+The word "commonwealth" quite literally means "for the common weal," or for the good of all the people.
+The state motto of Pennsylvania directly reflects the desire for the people to work together as a whole using the values of virtue, liberty and independence.
+Most of the first states have mottos that capture something about their founding or their ties to the birth of the larger nation.
+For instance, the neighboring state of Delaware has a state motto that is nearly identical: "Liberty and Independence."

-Pennsylvania's state flag has a field of blue behind the state's coat of arms, which includes a shield that features a merchant sailing ship, a plow and three sheaves of wheat.
+The state flag has a field of blue behind the state's coat of arms, which includes a shield that features a merchant sailing ship, a plow, and three sheaves of wheat.
 These symbols represent the state's commerce, its industry and its resources.
 A black horse is on each side of the shield, and a bald eagle is perched above it.
-Under the shield are an olive branch and a banner that bears the state motto of Pennsylvania.
+Under the shield are an olive branch and a banner that bears the motto.

 In addition to use on the flag and the official coat of arms, Pennsylvania’s motto is also printed on numerous official documents and leaflets describing the state.
 It is used in tourism materials, for instance, as well as official correspondence.
 The phrase features on the commemorative Pennsylvania quarter, as well, which began being minted in 1999.
 In some instances it’s also been truncated in order to describe the state as “the state of independence,” a phrase that is printed on road signs at many of Pennsylvania’s borders.